jpinzonc/Snowflake_react/README.md

 There were a lot of changes to be done from the original code.

+Instead of installing from requirements, create environment and install as modelu not found error appears.
+This reduces the errors connecting to snowflake.

 A lot of errors with the connection.

 Pay attention to the ACCOUNT LOCATOR